Russel88/CRISPRCasTyper/README.md

 * Transposon associated type I-F: [Transposon-encoded CRISPR–Cas systems direct RNA-guided DNA integration](https://doi.org/10.1038/s41586-019-1323-z)

 #### It can automatically draw gene maps of (putative) CRISPR-Cas systems and orphan Cas operons and CRISPR arrays
+* Cas genes are in red.
+* Arrays are in blue, with their predicted subtype association based on the consensus repeat sequence.
 <img src='img/plot.png' align="left" height="200" />

 # Table of contents